Sevenoaks: Landmarks

 Knole Park is a 1,000-acre (4 km²) SSSI and medieval deer park containing several thousand trees, a cricket pitch and a golf course running across.
 In its centre is Knole, the home of the Sackville family (the Earls of Dorset) since it was given to them by Queen Elizabeth I in 1577.
 The estate is owned and maintained by the National Trust, although the Sackvilles still live there.

 Riverhill House and gardens are located directly to the south of Knole Park, on the southern edge of Sevenoaks.
 The house and gardens, which were first built in the 16th century, are privately owned by Jane Margaret Rogers but are periodically open to the public.

 Religious sites

-There are four churches belonging to the Church of England in Sevenoaks, dedicated to St Nicholas, St Luke, St Mary and St John the Baptist; and also St Mary's at Riverhead.
-The Roman Catholic church is dedicated to St Thomas of Canterbury; and there are some eight other denominations represented in the town.
-These include Hope Church (Charismatic), the United Reformed Church and also Baptist and Evangelical churches across the town and its villages.
+There are four churches within the Church of England in Sevenoaks, dedicated to St Luke, St Mary Kippington, St Nicholas (Evangelical), and St John the Baptist (Anglo-Catholic, under the pastoral care of the Bishop of Richborough).

+The three churches of St Luke's, St Mary Kippington together with St Mary the Virgin Riverhead with Dunton Green make up the West Sevenoaks Team Ministry and are mid-Anglican.

+St Nicholas Church

+The historic medieval parish church of Sevenoaks is St Nicholas' Church.
+As with many other medieval churches in the area the first written reference to the church is in the Textus Roffensis (about 1120).
+The current main shape of the church is 13th Century, and rebuilt in the 15th Century.

+Other Christian denominations

+The Roman Catholic church is dedicated to St Thomas of Canterbury.
+Mass has been celebrated on the site since 1880.
+Additions to the church occurred in 1894, 1927 and 1994.

+There are some eight other denominations represented in the town.
+These include Hope Church (Charismatic); Christ Church Sevenoaks, a constituent church of the United Reformed Church; St John’s Hill United Reformed Church; the Drive Methodist Church, the Vine Evangelical Church (non-denominational); and also the Vine Baptist church.

 Education

-There is one mixed state secondary school, the Knole Academy, which was created in 2009 from an amalgamation of Wildernesse School (for boys) and Bradbourne School (for girls), and four state primary schools, one of which is Church of England and another of which is Catholic.
+There is one mixed state secondary school, the Knole Academy, which was created in 2009 from an amalgamation of Wildernesse School (for boys) and Bradbourne School (for girls) and four state primary schools, one of which is Church of England and another of which is Catholic.